Articles

 It was confident.
 It was fast.
 It was wrong in ways that were very hard to spot.

-What Copilot is actually doing
+What is GitHub Copilot actually doing when it generates code?

 To understand why it struggled, you need to understand what Copilot actually does.
 It looks at the code near your cursor.
 It looks at the files you have open.
 It makes a probabilistic determination about what should come next.
 It is, at its core, a very sophisticated autocomplete.